kariane/brunordgs/README.md

 - I started learning web development in May of 2020
 - Focus on Node.js, React and React Native

-Stay focus, drink coffee and go ahead.
+Stay focused, drink coffee and go ahead.